Find Out How to Get Medical Marijuana in Minnesota With Heally

 Whether it is beautiful scenery, a thriving music scene, or rich industrial history, Duluth has something for everyone.
 After enjoying the views at Eagle Mountain, head down to Canal Park for locally brewed beer, live music, and a chance to see the city’s famous lift bridge in action.
 Once you learn how to get medical marijuana in Minnesota, you can enjoy all your favorite activities right here in Duluth!

 Minnesota Marijuana Legalization

-As of 2014, the use of medical marijuana for qualifying patients is legal for individuals in the state of Minnesota.
-However, the use of cannabis for recreational purposes remains to be illegal, but was decriminalized in 1976 for the possession of less than 1.5 ounces of marijuana.
-Although the use of recreational marijuana is currently not legal in Minnesota, in May of 2021, the Minnesota House of Representatives voted to legalize the use of recreational marijuana.
-Yet shortly after, the Senate stalled the bill with plans to reconvene in early 2022.
-As of now, individuals who qualify for medical marijuana can obtain it in the form of tinctures, concentrates, vaporizers, and topicals.
+As of 2014, the use of medical marijuana became legal for qualifying patients in the state of Minnesota.
+However, the use of cannabis for recreational purposes in the state still remains illegal to this day, although there have been some steps toward full legalization.
+In 1976, the possession of fewer than 1.5 ounces of marijuana was decriminalized.
+While the use of recreational marijuana is currently not legal, in May of 2021, the Minnesota House of Representatives voted to legalize the use of recreational marijuana.
+Yet, shortly after, the Senate stalled the bill with plans to reconvene in 2022.
+As of now, individuals who hold a Minnesota medical card can obtain marijuana in the form of tinctures, concentrates, vaporizers, and topicals.